-NURS 5334 Informatics IV: Health Information Technology Life Cycle (3:2:3,0) (Prerequisite MSN student enrolled in the Nursing Administration or Nursing Informatics Specialty Track or Corequisites: NURS 5231, 5333) This course emphasizes the role of the nursing informaticist in system development life cycle (SDLC), mastering skills necessary for the role in all phases of the development life cycle of health information technology.
+NURS 5334 Informatics IV: Health Information Technology Life Cycles (3:2:3,F) (Pre or Corequisites: NURS 5231, 5333) This course emphasizes the role of the nursing informaticist in system development life cycle (SDLC), mastering skills necessary for the role in all phases of the development life cycle of health information technology.
 The SDLC concepts covered include system planning, analysis, implementation, and testing.
 Competencies related to project management, system selection and deployment, as well as developing and deploying system requirements documentation, RFIs and RFPs will be covered.

-NURS 5335 Informatics V: Managing and Leading in Informatics (3:2:3,0) (Pre or Corequisites: NURS 5333, 5334) This course will focus on the nursing informaticist's leadership role in organizations, as well as local, state and national policy agendas addressing an evolving utilization of health information technology and health information exchange within the industry.
+NURS 5335 Informatics V: Managing and Leading in Informatics (3:2:3,F) (Pre or Corequisites: NURS 5333, 5334) This course will focus on the nursing informaticist's leadership role in organizations, as well as local, state and national policy agendas addressing an evolving utilization of health information technology and health information exchange within the industry.
 Additionally, the course will cover business management concepts necessary for nursing informaticists within the healthcare setting further emphasizing project management, strategic planning, budget planning and business planning processes.
 Quality improvement methods will be emphasized to enhance information systems through leading teams to achieve quality.